onionpancakes/chassis/README.md

 ## Alias Elements

-Alias elements are user defined elements.
-They resolve to other elements through the `c/resolve-alias` multimethod.
-They must begin with **namespaced keywords**.
+Alias elements are user-defined custom elements which resolve into other html values through the `c/resolve-alias` multimethod.
+To define an alias element, extend `c/resolve-alias` multimethod on a **namespaced keyword** and return the resolved result.
+The multimethod `c/resolve-alias` accepts three arguments:

-Define alias elements by extending `c/resolve-alias` multimethod on a namespaced keyword.
-It accepts the following 3 arguments of types:

-1. Tag keyword.
-Used for the dispatch.
+1. Tag keyword, used for the dispatch.
-2. Attributes map or nil if attrs is absent.
+2. Attributes map, or nil if the attributes map is absent.
-3. Content vector, possibly empty if no content.
+3. Content vector, possibly empty if there is no content.

-When implementing aliases, consider the following points:
+When implementing aliases, consider the following:

-* Because namespaced keywords are ignored as attributes, they can be used as arguments for alias elements.
+* Namespaced keywords are ignored as attributes.
+Use them as arguments for alias elements.
 * The attributes map will contain `#id` and `.class` merged from the element tag.
 Attributes can be inherited by placing the alias element's attribute map as the attribute map of a resolved element.
 * The content vector has metadata `{::c/content true}` to avoid being interpreted as an element.